core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : Endpoint name (optional).
 Used for endpoint, group and resource lookups.

   d :=
   : Domain (optional).
-Used for domain, group, endpoint and resource lookups.
+Used for group, endpoint and resource lookups.

   gp :=  Group name (optional).
 Used for endpoint, group and resource lookups.